charlesxucheng/aws-study-notes/vpc.md

 An Elastic IP address is a static, public IPv4 address associated to a network interface.
 Elastic IP addresses are regional.
 Elastic IP addresses for IPv6 are not supported.
 All AWS accounts are limited to five Elastic IP addresses per Region.
 You can use AWS provided Elastic IP or bring your own IP.

-**Difference between an egress-only internet gateway and an NAT gateway:** An egress-only internet gateway is for use with IPv6 traffic only.
+**Difference between an egress-only internet gateway and an NAT gateway:** An egress-only internet gateway is for outbound only IPv6 traffic.
 To enable outbound-only internet communication over IPv4, use a NAT gateway instead.

 [(Source)](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.)

-**Difference between a NAT gateway and a NAT instance:** A NAT gateway is a managed AWS service that allows EC2 instances in private subnets to connect to **the internet, other VPCs, or on-premises networks**.
-A NAT instance is an EC2 instance in a public subnet that allows instances in private subnets to connect to the internet, other VPCs, or on-premises networks.
+**Difference between a NAT gateway and a NAT instance:**
+* A NAT gateway is a managed AWS service that allows EC2 instances in private subnets to connect to **the internet, other VPCs, or on-premises networks**.
+* A NAT instance is an EC2 instance in a public subnet that allows instances in private subnets to connect to the internet, other VPCs, or on-premises networks.
+* A NAT gateway is managed by AWS.
+Elastic scalability up to 45Gbps.
+Automatic HA within AZ.
+Can be placed in multiple AZs.
+No security groups.
+Cannot access through SSH.
+No port forwarding.
+* A NAT instance need Security Groups to be assigend.
+Can be used as a bastion host.
+Can implement port forwarding through manual customization.
+Custom HA using multiple instances in multiple subnets.

-The NAT gateway should be placed in a public subnet because it needs a Public IP address and a direct route to the Internet Gateway (IGW).
+The NAT gateway should be placed in a public subnet because it needs a Public IP address (Elastic IP) and a direct route to the Internet Gateway (IGW).
+It also have a private IP address.
+Define a route in the private subnet's routing table with destination (e.g. 0.0.0.0) to be the NAT gateway ID.

 You can use a private NAT gateway (and a transit gateway) to enable communication between networks even if they have overlapping CIDR ranges.